BarKetPlace/dres/README.md

 # DREs - DWC Research Extraction scripts
 Data Warehouse Connect (DWC) databases are setup in hospital subnetworks inaccessible to outside research organisation subnetworks.
-Developing multiple database mirrors in different subnetworks requires investments not all hospital can afford.
+Buying hardware and training IT staff to maintain and administer multiple database mirrors in different subnetworks requires investments not all hospitals can afford.
-Also, buying hardware and training IT staff to maintain and administer such systems is not feasible everywhere.
 To enable data extraction for research for a large of institution, we developed simple scripts to continuously extract, transfer and pre-process monitor data from DWC.

 The scripts are designed to be robust to network interruption and un-expected machine shutdown.
-It is assumed that standard software are provided on the database servers and intermediade machines (See the [Requirements](./README.md#requirements)  section for details).
+It is assumed that standard Windows software are provided on the database servers and intermediade machines.
+See the **Requirements** subsections for details.

-## Requirements
+## LICENSE
+All hospital monitoring systems have different installations environment and specificities.
+To enable a wide usage, we believe that any variation of these scripts, required to adapt them to a new IT environment should remain open source.
+We therefore chose to license this project under GNU GENERAL PUBLIC LICENSE Version 3.

 ## Extraction overview
 A set of Powershell scripts and MSSQL queries to save data extracted from Philips Data Warehouse connect in-hospital databases as plain files to disk.